kyle-n/kyle-n.github.io/_posts/2022-07-08-retroid-pocket-2-plus-review.md

 ## Hardware

-Hardware is hard - You can do almost everything correctly and ruin the whole product with one flaw.
+Hardware is hard - you can do almost everything correctly and ruin the whole product with one flaw.
 Look at Apple - they had a huge scandal because [cell reception was worse if you held the iPhone wrong](https://www.businessinsider.com/apple-antennagate-scandal-timeline-10-year-anniversary-2020-7).
 That's how easy it is to mess up hardware.

 So it is with happiness that I can report Retroid got it right.
 The Pocket 2+ is adorable.
 It's tiny and fits right in your hands.
 It's perfect for throwing in a bag and taking with you.